andrewheiss/ath-hugo/content/research/articles/witesman-heiss-2016/index.md

   url: https://github.com/andrewheiss/np-collaboration
   icon: fab fa-github
 citation: >-
-  Eva Witesman and **Andrew Heiss**, “Nonprofit Collaboration and the Resurrection of Market Failure: How a Resource-Sharing Environment Can Suppress Social Objectives,” *Voluntas: International Journal of Voluntary and Nonprofit Organizations*, 2016, 1–29, doi: [`10.1007/s11266-016-9684-5`](http://doi.org/10.1007/s11266-016-9684-5).
+  Eva Witesman and **Andrew Heiss**, “Nonprofit Collaboration and the Resurrection of Market Failure: How a Resource-Sharing Environment Can Suppress Social Objectives,” *Voluntas: International Journal of Voluntary and Nonprofit Organizations* 28, no. 4 (August 2017): 1500–1528, doi: [`10.1007/s11266-016-9684-5`](http://doi.org/10.1007/s11266-016-9684-5).
 haiku: >-
   When money is scarce; / when objectives are not shared— / don’t collaborate.
 ---